Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: System Model

-From (\ref{nearphase_1}), we conclude that in order to obtain the optimal phase shift at the LISBT, we need to estimate only three parameters, $d_0, \alpha_{1},$ and $\alpha_{2}$.
+From (\ref{nearphase_1}), we conclude that in order to obtain the optimal phase shifts at the aperture, we need to estimate only three parameters, $d_0, \alpha_{1},$ and $\alpha_{2}$.
 Therefore, using (\ref{nearphase_1}) reduces the number of parameters from $M_x \times M_y$ to three.
-However, $d_0$ has to be estimated very precisely in order to set the optimal phase shifts, which is not possible in practice.
+This is because the initial $M_x \times M_y$ parameters are mutually dependent with three independent degrees of freedom $d_0$, $\alpha_1$ and $\alpha_2$.
+Since these three parameters specify the user location, the channel estimation problem in LoS dominated channel is equivalent with the localization problem.
+However, $d_0$ has to be estimated very precisely to set the optimal phase shifts, which is not possible in practice.
 In the following, we circumvent the estimation of $d_0$ such that $\alpha_1$ and $\alpha_2$ are the only two parameters left to estimate.